Home

 2022-05-08 21:46:17

-"I was simply on the lookout for anything that seemed interesting," Young mentioned, and when she noticed it, she knew she had to have it.
+"I used to be simply in search of something that looked fascinating," Younger stated, and when she noticed it, she knew she needed to have it.

-"It was a discount at $35, there was no purpose to not purchase it," Younger stated.
-She told CNN Friday she has been reselling her antique finds since 2011.
+"It was a discount at $35, there was no cause not to buy it," Young said.
+She instructed CNN Friday she has been reselling her vintage finds since 2011.

 After the transaction, she knew she had to do some digging to see if the piece had any historical past to it.